Anna Shokhina

-Anna Konstantinovna Shokhina (Анна Константиновна Шохина; born 23 June 1997) is a Russian ice hockey player for the Ottawa Charge in the Professional Women's Hockey League (PWHL) and member of the Russian national team.
+Anna Konstantinovna Shokhina (Анна Константиновна Шохина; born 23 June 1997) is a Russian ice hockey player for PWHL Hamilton in the Professional Women's Hockey League (PWHL) and member of the Russian national team.

 Playing career

 Shokhina has been the top scorer of the Zhenskaya Hockey League (ZhHL) on six occasions and earned All-Star honors in eight consecutive seasons.
 She was recognized as Russia's top player in both 2017 and 2022.
 Over her ZhHL career, she accumulated 833 points in 430 games, maintaining an impressive average of 1.94 points per game.
 While she spent the majority of her career with Tornado Dmitrov, she joined Dynamo-Neva St. Petersburg for the 2024–25 season.
 That year, she tallied 30 goals and 73 points across 42 games.

 Shokhina entered the 2025 PWHL Draft, expressing her excitement by saying, "This is one of the strongest leagues in the world, and I'm very interested in competing at this level."
 She was selected by the Ottawa Charge with the 13th overall pick in the second round of the draft.
 On 14 July 2025, both Shokhina and compatriot Fanuza Kadirova signed one-year contracts with the Charge for the 2025–26 season, becoming the first Russian players to sign in the PWHL.

+On 18 January 2026, Shokhina was traded to the Vancouver Goldeneyes, along with Mannon McMahon and Anna Meixner, in exchange for Michela Cava, Emma Greco, and Brooke McQuigge.

+On 10 July 2026, Shokhina signed a one-year standard player agreement with PWHL Hamilton.